CouchCMS/Documentation/src/contents/tags-reference/form.md

 ### anchor

 To understand this parameter, suppose a form is created somewhere at the bottom of a web page and requires the user to scroll down the page to reach it.
 Upon submission of this form, the page is reloaded and in doing so the the form seems to disappear because the refreshed page shows the top region and it will again need scrolling to reach the form.
-This will cause the user to miss any feedback (error or success messages) that might have been added to the form.<br/>
+This will cause the user to miss any feedback (error or success messages) that might have been added to the form.
 By setting the _anchor_ parameter to '1', Couch adds an HTML anchor ('\#') to the form so that the reloaded page scrolls back to the top of the form, thus mitigating the mentioned problem.

 ## Variables